deltabeard/Haiyajan/README.md

 project for brevity.

 ## Building
-The following dependencies are recommended for building Haiyajan.
+The following dependencies are required for building Haiyajan.
 Other tools may be used, but are unsupported by this project.
 - SDL2
-- C99 Compiler (such as GCC or Clang)
+- C99 Compiler (GCC, Clang, MSVC 2015 cl)
-- GNU Make or NMake
+- GNU Make

-For Windows builds using NMake, use the `/f` switch to point to the Nmakefile file.
-As in `nmake /f Nmakefile`.
-When using GNU Make, simply execute `make` in the project folder.
+Simply execute GNU make in the Haiyajan project folder to build with automatically detected options based on available libraries.

 Execute `make help` in order to see various build options.
 Some options may be automatically selected or unsupported for your build platform.